RyanNavillus/Syllabus/docs-source/quickstart.rst

 Examples
 ^^^^^^^^

-For more help setting up Syllabus, check out our :ref:`examples <Examples>`  of how to integrate Syllabus with various popular RL libraries.
+For more help setting up Syllabus, check out our `example script <https://github.com/RyanNavillus/Syllabus/blob/main/syllabus/examples/training_scripts/cleanrl_procgen.py>`_ of how to use Syllabus with CleanRL to train Procgen agents.